 If everyone knew the dangers of fluoride and had a choice, most would likely choose for fluoride-free drinking water.
 Unfortunately, you don't have that choice if you live in an area that adds fluoride to its public water supply.

-It's important to remember that fluoride is in fact a drug, since it's used to prevent a tooth decay, and no other drug has ever been administered as a public health measure across the board without regard for sex, age, medical need and other issues that might place you at increased risk for side effects.
-Patients who are suggested drugs must be medically monitored, yet in the case of fluoride, no one is tracing anything.
+It's important to remember that fluoride is, in fact, a drug, since it's used to prevent a tooth decay, and no other drug has ever been administered as a public health measure across the board without regard for sex, age, medical need and other issues that might place you at increased risk for side effects.

 Fluoride is commonly added to drinking water in order to improve dental health, though a number of communities have rejected water fluoridation.